-Events in Pixel Stories
+Events in PS Maker

 The Events Editor is where you turn ideas into gameplay.
 You add events, set their options, and the game plays them in order.
 Use it to create dialog, choices, map changes, puzzles, and more.